percona/community/content/blog/2021-09-05-lost-art-of-initialization.md

 title: 'The lost art of Database Server Initialization.'
 date: "2021-06-05T00:00:00+00:00"
 draft: false
-tags: ['Percona', 'MySQL', Recovery]
+tags: ['Percona', 'MySQL', 'Recovery', 'Installation']
 authors:
   - wayne
 images:
   - blog/2021/09/lostart-01.png
-slug: lost-art-of-atabase-erver-initialization
+slug: lost-art-of-database-server-initialization
 ---
 <br>

-With all the DBaaS, IaaS and PaaS environments, sometimes I think the Art of Database initialization is becoming a lost art.
-Many times we just delete the server we created and order a new one.
+With all the DBaaS, IaaS and PaaS environments, sometimes I think the Art of MySQL initialization is becoming a lost art.
+Many times we just delete the MySQL Server and order a new one.

-Just recently I was talking to a colleague and this subject came up.
-We both thought about it and decided we have become spoiled from automation.
-We were both rusty at the process.
+Just recently I was talking with a colleague, and this subject came up.
+We both thought about it and decided we have become spoiled by automation.
+We were both rusty on this process.
 This gave me the idea for this post.
 ![lostart-10](blog/2021/09/lostart-01.png)

-You might be thinking why initialize the server again?
+You might be thinking why initialize MySQL again?
 Let's say that you wanted MySQL Server 8.0 not to use mixed case.
-Yet when the database was initialized the default setting of  'lower_case_table_names = 0' was used.
-With 8.0 you can't make the change 'lower_case_table_names = 1' in the my.cnf and restart MySQL.
-It won't work, leaving you with one option.
-Initialize the server a second time.
+Yet when the database was initialized the default setting of  `lower_case_table_names = 0` was used.
+With 8.0 you can't make the change `lower_case_table_names = 1` in the my.cnf and restart MySQL.
+It won't work, leaving you with two option.
+One Initialize MySQL a second time, or order a new environment.

 Let's look at the steps we would need to change the MySQL server to support only lower case.

 You may want to take a backup before you begin these steps if you have already loaded data that you wish to keep.

-##  Lets look at the steps.
+## The Steps

 The steps below assume you are working with a default MySQL server installation.
 Modify as needed for a custom installation.

-1. Stop the MySQL Server. `systemctl start mysqld`
+1. Stop the MySQL Server. `$ systemctl start mysqld`

 2. You will need to delete everything out of your current data directory.
    ```